-Autonomous Satellite Scenario.
-Consider a satellite orbiting the Earth and attempting to keep on a particular path.18 We want to establish $\mathbf{B} \Box \text{on_path}$, that is, the satellite believes it is always on the path.
-Yet, we cannot establish this since the satellite's agent cannot be sure it will never leave the path (since this would be an impossibly strong assumption about the environment).
+Consider a satellite orbiting the Earth and attempting to keep on a particular path [18].
+We want to establish $\mathbf{B} \Box \text{on_path}$, i.e. the satellite believes it is always on the path.
+Yet, we cannot establish this since the satellite's agent cannot be sure that it will never leave the path (since this would be an impossibly strong assumption about the environment).
 However, we can show that

-1. if it does leave its path, then the satellite will eventually recognize this; and c Agent code written in GWENDOLEN for this scenario together with sample verified properties is available from the MCAPL repository on Sourceforge.

-2. once this situation is recognized, the satellite will have a goal (that is, "intends") to move back onto the path as soon as possible.
+- 1. if it does leave its path, then the satellite will eventually recognize this, and - 2. once this situation is recognized, the satellite will have a goal (i.e. 'intends') to move back onto the path as soon as possible.

 In other words, if anything goes wrong, the satellite will recognize this and will try to fix it.
 It might fail, but all we can show is that it always tries to succeed.
-Note that (1) is a property that needs to be established concerning the satellite's sensors, but (2) is indeed something we can verify of the agent.
+Note that (1) above is a property that needs to be established concerning the satellite's sensors, but (2) is indeed something we can verify of the agent.

-Engineers and mathematicians have developed strong techniques for analyzing control systems and scenarios and proving that a certain property holds.
-For example, we might separately prove that a continuous path planning algorithm works and so capture that as a behavior in a simplified model of the environment (here, 'A' means "the agent executes the external action of"):
+Engineers and mathematicians have developed strong techniques for analyzing control systems and scenarios and 'proving' that a certain property holds.
+For example, we might separately prove that a continuous path planning algorithm works and so capture that as a behaviour in a simplified model of the environment (here, 'A' means "the agent executes the external action of"):

-$A \text{go_to_path} \Rightarrow \Diamond \text{on_path}$
+$A go_to_path \Rightarrow \Diamond on_path$

 Thus, if the agent executes some action based on continuous path planning to reach some destination it will eventually reach that destination.
 Again, notice how the verification of this will be carried out using other methods; we will just use this assumption during verification of the agent choices.
-As examples, we can verify several different properties:17
+As examples, we can verify several different properties [17] 3: